vadimv/server-components/README.md

 ### Page lifecycle events

-Provide an implementation of the ``PageLifecycle`` interface as a parameter on an application's constructor.
+To listen to an SPA page's lifecycle events, provide an implementation of the ``PageLifecycle`` interface as a parameter of the application's object constructor.
-This allows to listen to an SPA page's lifecycle events:
+This allows to run some specific code
 - after the page is created
 - after the page is closed